JetBrains/kotlin/docs/fir/pcla.md

 ## PCLA_POSTPONED_CALL completion mode

-This mode is assumed to be used for postponed nested calls inside PCLA lambdas instead of FULL mode (i.e., mostly for top-level calls).
+It is intended to use this mode instead of the `FULL` mode (i.e., mostly for top-level calls) when completing postponed nested calls.

-The set of the type variables that might be considered for fixation are obtained from the call tree of the supplied nested call itself, i.e., it would be a set of fresh type variables of the candidate itself, type variable of its arguments and from the return statements of lambdas.
-That part works the same way as for regular calls outside PCLA context.

 ### Example
 ```
 fun foo(x: List<String>) {
     buildList {
-        x.mapTo(this) { // `mapTo` analyzed in PCLA_POSTPONED_CALL
+        x.mapTo( // analyzed in PCLA_POSTPONED_CALL mode
+            this,
+            {
-            add("") // analyzed in PCLA_POSTPONED_CALL
+                add("") // analyzed in PCLA_POSTPONED_CALL mode
-            it.length // analyzed in PCLA_POSTPONED_CALL
+                it.length // analyzed in PCLA_POSTPONED_CALL mode
             }
+        )

+        // a trivial call that's irrelevant to the outer CS
-        println("") // analyzed in FULL mode (because it's a trivial call, irrelevant to outer CS)
+        println("") // analyzed in FULL mode

-        add(x.get(0) /* analyzed in PARTIAL */) // analyzed in PCLA_POSTPONED_CALL
+        add( // analyzed in PCLA_POSTPONED_CALL mode
+            x.get(0) // analyzed in PARTIAL mode
+        )
     }
 }
 ```

 ### Short description

-- Type variables are gathered from the call tree of the supplied *nested* call.
+- Type variables eligible for fixation come *from the call tree of the supplied nested call itself*.
 - Variable fixation is not allowed if the TV is *deeply related to any TV from the outer CS*.
 - Analysis of all lambdas belonging to the supplied nested call *is forced even if some input types are not properly inferred*.
 - We don't run completion writing in this mode.

+### Eligibility for variable fixation

+The set of type variables eligible for fixation is obtained in the same way as for regular calls outside PCLA — from the call tree of the supplied nested call itself.
+This means that this set consists of:
+* fresh type variables of the supplied nested call itself
+* type variables from the supplied nested call's value arguments
+* type variables from return statements of lambdas from the supplied nested call's tree

 ### Limitation on variable fixation